 Automation is The Key

-Telephone Consumer Protection Act (TCPA) governs the use of text messaging for marketing, but it exempts customer service messages, such as appointment reminders, in some cases.
+The Telephone Consumer Protection Act (TCPA) governs the use of text messaging for marketing, but it exempts customer service messages, such as appointment reminders, in some cases.
 This means you don’t want to send marketing texts to non-clients or spam your existing clients with unwanted marketing messages since TCPA fines can be significant.
-For marketing messages you need “express written consent”.
-The good news is that getting adequate consent is easy as you can put the legal language into your estimates, invoices, contracts, in-take forms, etc. along with a checkbox that the clients can check and sign.
-It is a best practice to get this consent even for non-marketing text communication.
+For marketing messages, you need “express written consent.”
+The good news is that getting adequate consent is easy as you can put the legal language into your estimates, invoices, contracts, in-take forms, etc., along with a checkbox that the clients can check and sign.
+It is a best practice for small businesses to get this consent even for non-marketing text communication.

-You can offer incentives to get consumers to “opt-in” keywords (text VIPSALE to 87000) to receive special promotions, discounts, learn about upcoming sales which indicates that they want to receive messages from you.
-For more on that, stay tuned for our upcoming blog article that will cover some of the relevant techniques in depth.
+You can offer incentives to get consumers to “opt-in” using keywords (text VIPSALE to 87000).
+They receive promotions, discounts, and info about upcoming sales, and this indicates that they want to receive messages from you.
+For more on that, stay tuned for our upcoming blog that will cover some relevant techniques in depth.

 Mistakes to Avoid

 Don’t overuse texting.
-When users complete their first well-designed text message marketing campaign and see the strong results, it becomes a natural tendency to want to do more.
+When users see strong results from their first well-designed text marketing campaign, it becomes natural to want to do more.
 Resist this temptation.
-With the high level of effectiveness of this communication channel, comes a higher level of responsibility.
-While this is an extremely powerful weapon in your marketing arsenal, you will turn customers off if you use it too frequently.
-You don’t want customers to opt-out which would prevent you from sending future text messages to them.
+With the high level of effectiveness of this communication channel comes a higher level of responsibility.
+While an extremely powerful weapon in your marketing arsenal, customers may be put off if you text too frequently.
+You don’t want customers to opt-out, which would prevent you from sending future text messages to them.

 Growing your Business Using Texting

-With automated texting services businesses frequently see their client retention levels increase and their customer service ratings improve too.
+With automated texting services, businesses frequently see their client retention levels increase, and their customer service ratings improve too.
 With the opt-in techniques described earlier, you will also grow your list of interested prospects for future marketing campaigns.
-In addition, you will be able to streamline communications with customers and thereby likely save staff time that was previously devoted to hit or miss phone calls.
+In addition, you will be able to streamline communications with customers and thereby likely save staff time that was previously devoted to hit-or-miss phone calls.
 Talk to the experts at Textellent about how it might work for your business.
-You can try out the service for 30 days for free and prove to yourself how it will help you better serve your existing customers and help you grow your business.
+You can try out the Texting Best Practices for Small Businesses for 30 days for free and prove to yourself how it will help you better serve your existing customers and help you grow your business.